SwayamBadhe/Chat-app/frontend/README.md

 REACT_APP_CHAT_PROJECT_ID=your-chat-engine-project-id
 ```

-- Replace `your-chat-engine-project-i`d with the actual project ID from your Chat Engine account.
+- Replace `your-chat-engine-project-id` with the actual project ID from your Chat Engine account.

 Save the `.env` file.